Holy Monastery of St. Nicholas Anapausa

 39.723997806597, 21.624580621719

-Going up to Meteora from the village of Kastraki, just after the chapel of Panagia Dupiani and between the ruined monasteries of Prodromos, Agia Moni and Pantokratoros, the male Monastery of Agios Nikolaos Anapausa is located on its narrow rock, elegant and stately.
+Going up to Meteora from the village of Kastraki, shortly after the chapel of Panagia Doupiani and between the ruined monasteries of Prodromos, Agia Moni and Pantokratoros, the men’s Holy Monastery of Agios Nikolaos Anapausas is located on its narrow rock.
+The frescoes that decorate the small catholicon of the monastery are considered among the most important ensembles of post-Byzantine painting.

-The rock, on which the Monastery was built, is small in area with a limited surface at the top.
-This also influenced the building configuration and the composition of the spaces that were developed into a multi-storey building.
-The carved staircase stops at the entrance, behind it there is a small vestibule.
-Going up, we find the chapel of St. Anthony and next to it the crypt.
+The rock on which the Monastery was built is small in area with a limited surface at its top.
+This also in influenced the building configuration and organization of the spaces that were developed vertically in a multi-storey building.

-It is not known to whom the Monastery of St. Nicholas Anapausa owes its name.
-Probably to an old builder, which should be placed in the 14th century along with the beginnings of monastic life on this rock.
-Others associate the name etymologically with the verb anapausomai, so ‘Anapausas’ should mean a place of rest and recreation.
+It is not certain where the Monastery of St. Nicholas Anapausas owes its name.
+Most likely to some old builder/founder, who should be placed chronologically in the 14th century, along with the beginnings of monastic life on this rock.